Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 Bracketed sections of paths (eg. `<path to RPiCamera>`, `<path to dir where photo will go>`) indicate places where the path differs.
 Replace everything within and including the brackets with the actual path (eg. `<path to RPiCamera>/RPiCamera/scripts/photo.py` --> `~/Desktop/RPiCamera/scripts/photo.py`)

-## Description and Instructions for Individual Scripts:
+## Description and Instructions for Individual Scripts

 ### buttonphoto.py